thedigitalkern/jamdocs/docs/getting-started.md

 ## Network Attached Storage or NAS Drives

-Ideal for transfer of data/information within a group of people sharing the same network drive (Sharing of Secured Data, [Redundant Array of Independent Disks (RAID)](https://www.pcmag.com/encyclopedia/term/raid "PC Mag - Redundant Array of Independent Disks (RAID) Terminology") or Redundancy Storage).
+Ideal for the transfer of data/information within a group of people sharing the same network drive (Sharing of Secured Data, [Redundant Array of Independent Disks (RAID)](https://www.pcmag.com/encyclopedia/term/raid "PC Mag - Redundant Array of Independent Disks (RAID) Terminology") or Redundancy Storage).
 You can use these to transfer data over a secured network within a home/organization/host a micro instance of a website/blog.
 [Synology](https://www.synology.com/en-global "Synology Inc.") provides that infrastructure for small scale homeowners looking to backup data for RAID Devices / Redundancy purposes to Large scale enterprises looking to host a complex data storage service for its employees or simply use it as a Video Surveillance System.
 View the detailed video by [f-stoppers.com](https://youtu.be/RGVPeB98zWI "How To Build A 10Gb/s Network/Server").
 Do note, some of the Synology NAS devices do not come with hard drives attached in-built.
-You will need to purchase [external SSDs/hard drives](https://pcpartpicker.com/products/external-hard-drive/#sort=-interface "PCPartPicker External SSDs - Check for Compatibility with Synology NAS Devices"), Intel® [Ethernet Converged Network Adapter Cards](https://pcpartpicker.com/products/wired-network-card/#sort=ports&page=1 "PCPartPicker - Choose A Wired Network Adapters") that support up to 1GbE  which will be installed as an external hardware component via PCI/e slots for this to work at maximum performance via CAT6/7 Cables along with a [Cisco® Network Switch](https://www.cisco.com/c/en_in/solutions/small-business/resource-center/networking/network-switch-what.html "Cisco® Network Switch").
+You will need to purchase [external SSDs/hard drives](https://pcpartpicker.com/products/external-hard-drive/#sort=-interface "PCPartPicker External SSDs - Check for Compatibility with Synology NAS Devices"), Intel® [Ethernet Converged Network Adapter cards](https://pcpartpicker.com/products/wired-network-card/#sort=ports&page=1 "PCPartPicker - Choose A Wired Network Adapters") that support up to 1GbE  which will be installed as an external hardware component via PCI/e slots for this to work at maximum performance via CAT6/7 Cables along with a [Cisco® Network Switch](https://www.cisco.com/c/en_in/solutions/small-business/resource-center/networking/network-switch-what.html "Cisco® Network Switch").
 To keep the NAS or Storage Attached Network (SAN) Device always connected to your Workstation you would need to invest in [Uninterrupted Power Supply](https://pcpartpicker.com/products/ups/ "PCPartPicker - Uninterrupted Power Supply") (UPS - not to be confused with the logistics company) in case of loss of power shortages/power failure/power surge to the motherboard.

 ## Browser Integration